-No City of Tulsa Capital Improvements are currently planned that could have a positive impact on the flooding problems in Repetitive Loss Area # 18.
+Many City of Tulsa Capital Improvements are currently planned that could have a positive impact on the flooding problems in Repetitive Loss Area # 33.
+There are storm sewer improvement and regional detention facilities on the existing CIPs for the East Branch of Joe Creek.